Junjiequan/a331998513/README.md

 **Hobbies**: lifting

-<h1>Every project inside projects repository are coded by myself, not even single one was followed by tutorials, thanks :)</h1>
+<h1>Every project inside projects repository are coded by myself from scratch, not even single one was followed by tutorials, thanks :)</h1>